mindy001/learning-about-version-control/README.md

 ## Solving merge conflicts takes conscious effort, but I can do it!
+## What I Like About Version Control
+I really like how version control lets me track changes over time and easily collaborate with other developers.

+## Challenges with Version Control
+Sometimes, resolving merge conflicts can be confusing and time-consuming, especially when multiple people are working on the same parts of the code.
+It is so time consuming I am hungry.

 ## License
 This project is open source and available under the [MIT License](LICENSE).